erdavila/c-plus-plus-11/README.md

  g++ -Wall -std=c++11 <INPUT.cpp> -o <OUTPUT>
 ```

+* type-names/ - Exercises template specialization to detect every kind of type
+and generate a string representation of them.
 * unified-assignment.cpp - An example for the unified assignment that C++11 enables
 as a replacement for the copy-and-swap idiom (See http://en.wikibooks.org/wiki/More_C++_Idioms/Copy-and-swap).